 Many people get away with evading rates.
 Others don't.

 Their fraud may be discovered once a claim is filed.
 If insurance companies suspect you're a rate evader, they can pay a company such as Lexis-Nexis to do a public records search.
 If your car is insured in North Carolina but your phone bills go to New York, you may have a problem.

 Or their neighbors may turn them in.
 "It drives people crazy," New York state Sen. Diane Savino told the New York Post.
 "Constituents are calling my office to report motorists who have out-of-state license plates."

 New York legislators have even proposed a reward for doing so.
-Some states already have online systems to report cheaters, like this one run by the California Highway Patrol.
+Some states, such as California, already have online systems to report cheaters.

 The worst that can happen?
 Prison.